domo141/fatty-bitmap-font/outline/readme.txt

 got a script written which seems to provide satisfactory results for me.

-and that one is the `./embolden.pe` here.
+and that one is the `./emb-90-hack.pe` here.

+Update 2023-08-06: Since the first try I've changed to use fonts.conf to to the emboldening (and dropped use of `ChangeWeight() in newer *.pe files).
+The one I currently use are `width90-hack.pe` and `fonts.conf` -- this text will be updated later...

 That one requires Fontforge to be installed on the system.
 One can do that, or (if having podman(1) available), create debian:12